0verTube/global-keys-db/README.md

 # Windows 11 Products Key
 ## I am not responsible if there are problems afterwards.
-A lot of products key for Windows 11 Home, Pro, Enterprise, Core,...

 __Follow the steps below to activate:__
 - Disconnect from the internet (to avoid an error message when entering the key).